GithubActionTestingOrg/AutoMergeAction/README.md

                   head: 'master'
 ```

-Where:
+Inputs:
- - token - Github token required to push the commit to the branch (required)
+ - token (required) - Github token required to push the commit to the branch
- - head  - Name of yours main branch which needs to be updated (required)
+ - head (required)  - Name of yours main branch which needs to be updated